digi-Borg/M21-KaseiCoin/README.md

 This application is deployed and run for smart contract transactions to deposit and withdraw `eth` between user accounts in the EthereumVM.
 It is launched from the Remix 0.25.1 using Solidity language for the **.sol** file to build the ` joint_savings.sol`.
 The 'Remix' GUI on the left side of the web page utilizes the program code to run the Smartcontracts Ethereum blockchain transactions.
 It is deployed in the Remix VM(London) JavaScript Environment utilizing the ‘Solidity’ compiler and tools.
 The user of the program application operates through the Remix IDE website that provides functionality to create an EthereumVM for blockchain transactions and perform the following:

+Once the program code runs it is compiled, deployed and evaluated for approval, and `KaseiCoinCrowdsale` will hold an ICO to mint digital coins for the Mars colony economy.
-To interact with your deployed smart contract, select an ‘Account’ to complete the following steps:
+To interact with compiling, deploying and holding a `KaseiCoinCrowdsale` ICO to mint digital coins for the Mars colony, complete the following steps:

 ### 1. Compile and Deploy Your Contract in the JavaScript VM.